 Read more about the South West Coastal Footpath: – https://www.southwestcoastpath.org.uk/

-Oh how impressions of the Cornish countryside change with the seasons and this spring I visited Boscawen-un once more and found the path across the moors lined with bluebells and the stones almost appearing to dance in a fairy glade wild flowers – quite a contrast to my last visit on a mellow autumn day. https://ednoveanfarm.co.uk/blog/a-visit-to-boscawen-un-stone-circle/
+Oh how impressions of the Cornish countryside change with the seasons.
+This springtime in Cornwall, I visited Boscawen-un stone circle once more and found the path across the moors lined with bluebells.
+The stones almost appearing to dance in a fairy glade wild flowers – quite a contrast to my last visit on a mellow autumn day. https://ednoveanfarm.co.uk/blog/a-visit-to-boscawen-un-stone-circle/

 Cornish mines and Engine houses

-Sometimes as you drive or walk around the lanes and paths of Cornwall a mellow old building may catch your eye haunting the landscape with a half remembered occupation.
+Sometimes as you drive or walk around the lanes and paths of Cornwall, a mellow old Engine houses may catch your eye, haunting the landscape with a half remembered occupation.

 All that can be seen now (above the ground at least) of the tin and copper Mines that brought prosperity to Cornwall is the last of the Engine Houses often lovingly preserved and half hidden by a veil of trees or stark reminders along the Cornish cliffs.
 The Crowns Engine houses at are particularly beautiful to visit.